Sindhi cuisine: Historical influences

-The arrival of Islam within India influenced the local cuisine to a great degree.
-Since Muslims are forbidden to eat pork or consume alcohol and the Halal dietary guidelines are strictly observed, Muslim Sindhis focus on ingredients such as beef, lamb, chicken, fish, vegetables and traditional fruit and dairy.
+The arrival of Islam within the Indian subcontinent influenced the local cuisine to a great degree.
+As Muslims are forbidden to eat pork or consume alcohol and the Halal dietary guidelines are strictly observed, Muslim Sindhis focus on ingredients such as beef, lamb, chicken, fish, vegetables and traditional fruit and dairy.
 Hindu Sindhi cuisine is almost identical with the difference that beef is omitted.
 The influence of Central Asian, South Asian and Middle Eastern cuisine in Sindhi food is ubiquitous.
 Sindhi cuisine was also found in India, where many Sindhi Hindus migrated following the Partition of India in 1947.
 Before Independence, the State of Sindh was under Bombay Presidency.

 Food for special occasions

-Certain dishes are served on special occasions such as Diwali a Bahji (vegetable dish) called Chiti-Kuni is made with seven vegetables.
+Certain dishes are served on special occasions such as Diwali.
+A Bahji (vegetable dish) called Chiti-Kuni is made with seven vegetables.
 Special dishes are also served on recovery from serious illness for example when someone makes a full recovery from Chicken Pox, it is common to make an offering and make "mitho lolo", a sweet griddle-roasted flatbread: the dough is wheat flour mixed with oil (or ghee) and sugar syrup flavored with ground cardamom.